ITISFoundation/osparc-docs/docs/d1.1-report/tech/parts/comp-services.md

 **Workers**

 Workers are the services that perform the actual computation.
-They always appear as pairs of containers: a sidecar and a actual computational service.
+They always appear as pairs of containers: a sidecar and an actual computational service.
 The sidecar is always alive and is connected to the tasks queue.
 When required it creates a so-called one-shot container that runs the requested computational service.
 All the sidecar-computational service